daviddavo/daos-verano/proposals/README.md

 * author
 * date -- this should be as a pandas date, not as an epoch
 * votes_count
-* TBD

 ## Platform notes

 ### Aragon

 Aragon has information on DAO Analyzer.
-We use this information directly.

 Aragon proposals are (confusingly) called "votes".
 We work with the `votes.csv` file.